 Rachel shuffles off to buy her comic book—or graphic novel, whatever—and Quinn notices Lucas grinning at her fondly.
 He gives her a thumbs up sign, and she ducks her head bashfully.

-It's just after ten o'clock when Lucas and his crew shows up again, and Quinn is hustled back in front of a camera to spew out her nervous predate ramblings.
-She rubs her sweaty palms on her skirt as she stares at some undefined spot over the lens, and quietly admits her fear that this is going to ruin her friendship with Rachel.
+It's just after ten o'clock when Lucas and his crew show up again, and Quinn is hustled back in front of a camera to spew out her nervous predate ramblings.
+She rubs her sweaty palms on her skirt as she stares at some undefined spot over the lens and quietly admits her fear that this is going to ruin her friendship with Rachel.

-She didn't think at all, she ruefully admits.
-She'd watched a few lucky people get their friends to see them as potential lovers, and thought it looked easy enough.
+I didn't think at all, she ruefully admits.
+She'd watched a few lucky people get their friends to see them as potential lovers and thought it'd looked easy enough.
 Never mind that she'd watched so many more get shot down.
 Quinn has never taken the direct path to anything.
 No, she always has to find some angle, some lie or scheme to force things to go her way, except they never do.
 She recognizes this now.
-She wanted to come out of the closet, and confess her feelings for Rachel all in one convenient step; all while putting Rachel on the spot so she'd be forced to be gentle with her rejection, or maybe even feel some obligation to refrain from publicly embarrassing Quinn.
+She'd wanted to come out of the closet and confess her feelings for Rachel all in one convenient step; all while putting Rachel on the spot so she'd be forced to be gentle with her rejection or maybe even feel some obligation to refrain from publicly embarrassing Quinn.
 For all appearances of bravado, Quinn suspects that she's actually taking the coward's way out, but there's nothing she can do to change it now.

 Quinn puffs out a breath and nods.
 Yeah, really not romantic at all.

 Rachel drives them to ArtSpace.
 Quinn isn't the best passenger these days.
 It had taken her two months to even be able to get back in a car without having to take an Ativan tablet first.
 She hasn't driven since the accident.
 The first time she'd tried had been a week after graduation.
-She'd slid in behind the wheel, ignoring the nausea swirling in her belly, but the moment she'd closed the door, she'd had a panic attack and could barely breathe.
+She'd slid in behind the wheel and had valiantly attempted to ignore the nausea swirling in her belly, but the moment she'd closed the door, she'd had a panic attack and could barely breathe.
 Her mother had to physically drag her out of the car, and they'd ended up curled into one another on the driveway in tears.

-Quinn is so tired of relying on other people to taxi her from place to place, and she wants to be completely independent again, but she knows that it's going to take some time to get there.
+Quinn is so tired of relying on other people to taxi her from place to place.
+She wants to be completely independent again, but she knows that it's going to take some time to get there.

 "So, if this goes well today, are you planning to try a long distance relationship?" she asks.